discord-net/Discord.Net/docs/guides/getting_started/first-bot.md

 method with the application's "token."

 > [!NOTE]
-> Please note that this is not the same as the application's
+> Pay attention to what you are copying from the developer portal!
-> "client secret."
+> A token is not the same as the application's "client secret."

 ![Token](images/intro-token.png)